tdorssers/TeslaPy/README.md

 <sup>1</sup> Option codes appear to be deprecated.
 Vehicles return a generic set of codes related to a Model 3.

+<sup>2</sup> Car software version 2021.44.25 or higher required, Data Sharing must be enabled and you must be the primary vehicle owner.

-<sup>2</sup> Pass vehicle option codes to this method or the image may not be accurate.
+<sup>3</sup> Pass vehicle option codes to this method or the image may not be accurate.

 Only methods with *No* in the *Online* column are available when the vehicle is asleep or offline.
 These methods will not prevent your vehicle from sleeping.
 Other methods and API calls require the vehicle to be brought online by using `sync_wake_up()` and can prevent your vehicle from sleeping if called within too short a period.